MortezaAdl/Intersection-Traffic-Counts/README.md

 [`yolov7.pt`](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7.pt) [`yolov7x.pt`](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7x.pt) [`yolov7-w6.pt`](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7-w6.pt) [`yolov7-e6.pt`](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7-e6.pt) [`yolov7-d6.pt`](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7-d6.pt) [`yolov7-e6e.pt`](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7-e6e.pt)

 # Configuration
-1. Run config.py and select one of the images from your dataset to generate a cfg.txt file and define zones for the intersection.
-The sample configuration files are available in the 'Counter/cfg' directory for the images in the 'inference/images' folder.
+1. Run config.py and select one of the images from your overhead fisheye dataset to generate a cfg.txt file and define zones for the intersection.
+The sample configuration files are provided in the 'Counter/cfg' directory for the images in the 'inference/images' folder in this directory.

 2. Open 'Counter/cfg/cfg.txt' and define the number of lanes for each street.

 # Training
+The algorithm can operate without prior training, but for improved accuracy in counting broken tracks, it is recommended to run it in training mode initially.
+This allows the system to extract traffic patterns at the intersection, enabling more accurate detection of broken tracks and enhancing overall counting precision.

 On video:
 ``` shell
 python DTC.py --weights yolov7-e6e.pt --conf 0.25 --img-size 1280 --source inference/yourvideo.mp4 --LearnPatterns --TracksPerLane 50